A promo picture from the Disney film 'Onward' to represent the topic of the article - Onward Film Review: A Fatherly Quest By Disney

 The story, or quest, to meet their dad, is pretty epic, but the love they all seem to have for each other makes the film a classic that will tug on your heartstrings.

-An opportunity arrives that means Ian Lightfoot will get to see his father, and allow him to do everything he wrote on his to-do list if he ever got to meet him.
+An opportunity arrives that means Ian Lightfoot will get to see his father and allow him to do everything he wrote on his to-do list if he ever gets to meet him.

 Watching a film about two elves desperately trying to see their departed dad again, for just one day, really hits home with me.
 I can’t imagine going on a dangerous quest to see my father when my father had zero interest in my existence, which is especially hard to take given that he regularly sees my half-sister (the only one out of many half-siblings that I know).